Pahasapa Formation

-The Pahasapa Formation is a geological unit of primarily limestone and dolomite that is exposed in the Black Hills of South Dakota and northwestern Wyoming, and underlies parts of Nebraska, in the United States.
+The Pahasapa Formation is a geological unit of primarily limestone and dolomite that is exposed in the Black Hills of South Dakota and northeastern Wyoming, and underlies parts of Nebraska, in the United States.
 Also referred to as the Pahasapa Limestone (especially in older publications and outside South Dakota), this unit is analogous to the Madison Limestone, the Lodgepole Limestone, and the Burlington Limestone, other Mississippian-aged limestones and dolomites in the midwestern United States.
 Some recent literature has grouped stretches of the Pahasapa into the Madison Group.
-The formation is of local importance, as it contains the Madison aquifer, and two of the ten longest caves in the world.
+The formation is of local importance, as it contains the Madison aquifer and two of the ten longest caves in the world.

 Lithology

 The Pahasapa consists mainly of grey massive limestone and dolomite.
 The limestone has been classified as primary dolo-sparitic, with some micrite, using the Folk classification, and as skeletal wackestone using the Dunham classification.
 The central Black Hills Pahasapa is more dominantly dolomite, while the outer fringes tend more strongly limestone.
 In the upper sections, it can consist of limestone interbedded with dolomites, or simply evaporite dolomites.

 The Pahasapa has a gradational, conformable contact with the Devonian Englewood Formation beneath it, and an unconformable contact Pennsylvanian Minnelusa Formation.